dblock/code.dblock.org/_posts/2011/2011-06-26-waffle-14-released.markdown

 - #9854: Added support for query strings with multiple parameters to MixedAuthenticator.
 - #243081: Filter providers and protocols specified in configuration can be separated by any type of space.

-There’re Waffle forks for Tomcat 5, 7 and Spring-Security 2.
+There are Waffle forks for Tomcat 5, 7 and Spring-Security 2.

 #### Update (2015)